4d-go-mobile/check-workflow/README.md

 We use [iblinter](https://github.com/IBDecodable/IBLinter) to lint storyboards

-A configuration file could be integrated [.iblinter.yml](form/files/.iblinter.yml) in project root directory specify where the source file are.
+A configuration file could be integrated [.iblinter.yml](form/files/.iblinter.yml) in form root folder specify where the source file are.

 💡 Then just run `iblinter` at project root to check yourself.